tranjamin/git-documentation-tutorial/README.md

 ## Making edits

 Click on the `Current branch` dropdown and select which branch you want to edit - in this case, it will be the one you just made.
-Then go ahead and make a change by adding your name to the main.tex file.
+Then go ahead and make a change by adding your name and a blurb to the main.tex file (there's a format in the file you can copy).
 If you're familiar with LaTex, go ahead and use your preferred workflow (you can click `Show in Explorer` to see where your files are).
 If you aren't, follow these instructions:

 ### Editing LaTex Files